 Depending on the character class, one or more of these abilities will be a Prime Requisite.
 A prime requisite is an ability especially valuable to a given class.
-For e center of cpanse is ell as hosngerous Tuern is a capitol of a collapsec canos on t lava.
-Its pe by no mea example, strength is key for fighters and wisdom for clerics.
+For example, strength is key for fighters and wisdom for clerics.
 Most characters receive bonus experience points when their prime requisite scores are 16 or greater.